 Getting Started with `Ukulele - Lesson Three

-For lesson three we'll add and build on the lessons and material from lesson two.
+For Lesson Three we'll add and build on the lessons and material from lesson two.

-In week three you'll learn the following:
+In lesson three you'll learn the following:

 - Learning the Fingerboard, Key Fret (7)